Background

 Consider the Black-Scholes calculator akin to a black box, which necessitates a variety of inputs, mostly made up of market data for an options contract and in exchange produces the Option Greeks as outputs.

 This pricing model is based on a certain framework.
-It works in the following way:
+Here’s how it works:

 On the input side: